HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 It is important to highlight how the link discoverability for major JS frameworks used for SPAs increased dramatically compared to 2019.
 By testing mobile navigation links for hashed URLs, we saw -53%  instances of uncrawlable links from sites using React, -58% fewer from Vue.js powered sites, and a -91% reduction from Angular SPAs.

-Additionally, it was also identified that there has been a slight improvement from last year’s findings across many of the analyzed areas:
+Additionally, it was also identified that there has been a slight improvement from last year's findings across many of the analyzed areas:

 - **Robots.txt**: Last year 72.16% of mobile sites had a valid robots.txt vs. 74.91%  this year.
 - **Canonical tag**: Last year it was identified that 48.34% of mobile homepages were using a canonical tag vs. 53.61% this year.
 - **Title element**: This year it was found that 98.75% of the desktop homepages are featuring one, while 98.7% of mobile home pages are also including it.
 Last year it was found that 97.1% of mobile pages were featuring a title tag.
 - **Meta Description**: This year, 68.62% of desktop homepages and 68.22% of mobile ones were found to be featuring a meta description, an improvement from last year when it was found that 64.02% of mobile home pages had one.
 - **Structured Data**: Despite the fact that reviews are not supposed to be associated with homepages the data indicates that `AggregateRating` is up 23.9% on mobile and 23.7% on desktop.
-- **Images’ `alt` attribute**: This year, 53.86% of desktop and 51.22% of mobile home pages featured image `alt` attributes.
+- **Images' `alt` attribute**: This year, 53.86% of desktop and 51.22% of mobile home pages featured image `alt` attributes.
 Although this might seem low, it is an improvement from last year when it was found that 46.71% of mobile pages used `alt` attributes on all of their images.
 - **HTTPS usage**: 77.44% of desktop pages and 73.22% of mobile pages have adopted HTTPS.
 This is up 10.38% from last year.

 However, not everything has improved vs. last year configurations.

 This year, the median desktop page features 61 outgoing internal links while the median mobile page features 54 outgoing internal links.
-This is down 12.8% and 10% respectively from [last year’s analysis](../2019/seo#linking), suggesting that sites are not maximizing the ability to improve the crawlability and link equity flow through their pages.
+This is down 12.8% and 10% respectively from [last year's analysis](../2019/seo#linking), suggesting that sites are not maximizing the ability to improve the crawlability and link equity flow through their pages.

-It is also important to note how there’s still an important opportunity for improvement across many critical SEO related areas and configurations.
+It is also important to note how there's still an important opportunity for improvement across many critical SEO related areas and configurations.

-Despite the growing use of mobile devices and Google’s move to a Mobile first index:
+Despite the growing use of mobile devices and Google's move to a Mobile first index:

  - 10.84% of mobile home pages and 16.18% of desktop ones are not including the viewport tag at all, suggesting that they are not yet mobile friendly.
  - Non-trivial disparities were found across mobile vs. desktop pages, like the one between mobile and desktop links, illustrated in the 62 links on mobile versus the 68 links on desktop for the median web page.